 During October 2010, groups of GPs were invited to join aspiring CCGs, with the help of local Strategic Health Authorities (organisations that led the strategic development of the local health service and managed Primary Care Trusts and NHS Trusts (NHS Digital, 2018)), to begin to organise themselves.
 By June 2011, there was over 90% coverage of CCGs in England.
 Over time the policy became more constrained with recommendations made for CCGs not to cross LA boundaries, optimal population coverage suggested, and maximum management budgets being set.
 In supporting GP practices towards CCG establishment, NHS England published guidance setting out what should be considered when putting in place the necessary arrangements (NHS Commissioning Board, 2012c).
 The key elements of the guidance included:

-The need to have a defined geographical footprint in order to commission for unregistered populations;
+The need to have a defined geographical footprint in order to commission for populations not registered with a GP practice;

 The need for CCGs to be established as ‘membership organisations’, with GP practices as members, collectively making decisions about how the CCG should be set up and function;